FROM THE 1ST NOVEMBER WE CAN CARRY OUT MOST PRIVATE AND SOME NHS TREATMENTS.

 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We are rightly proud of the amount of work that goes on behind the scenes to maintain high standards.

 Our practice follows the COVID infection control guidelines drawn up by SDCEP, the FGDP and PHE and we are a BDA good practice.
-This means that we are regularly inspected and are up-to-date with new guidance as they are issued.
+This means that we are regularly inspected and are up-to-date with new guidance as it is issued.
 We do this to make sure that both staff and patients are safe.

 You will see some changes when it is time for your next appointment and we are using every means possible to protect staff and patients from COVID-19.
 For example: